 Donyell L. Roseboro, University of North Carolina Wilmington, Co-author of The Sexuality Curriculum and Youth Culture

 Writings on Hip Hop

-Love, B. L. (accepted).
+Love, B. L. (2013).
 ‘Oh, they’re sending a bad message to kids and about blacks’: Black males resisting & challenging eurocentric notions of blackness within Hip Hop through critical pedagogy.
 International Journal of Critical Pedagogy.

 Love, B. L. (2011).
 Where are the White girls?
 A qualitative analysis of how six African American girls made meaning of their sexuality, race and gender through the lens of rap.
 In D. Carlson & D. Roseboro (Eds.), The sexuality curriculum: youth culture, popular culture, and progressive sexuality education (pp. 122-135).
 New York: Peter Lang Publishing